-What they don’t understand is that when watching Gok Wan’s Fashion Fix with a Pot Noodle is all you have in ways of a steaming hot style guide, Sex and the City can provide a heavenly escape! – but it can go horribly wrong.
+Let’s face facts, when watching Gok Wan’s Fashion Fix with a Pot Noodle is all you have in ways of a steaming hot style guide, Sex and the City can provide a heavenly escape – but it can go horribly wrong.

-When you’ve ground down the entire box set and snorted it in one, as I have - until Carrie’s inane ramblings have become a running commentary in your newly defunct brain - the cringe factors involved become null and void.
-Four New York women are lunching, shopping and shagging, but you continue to bum it regardless.
-This, as well as the following factors, make Sex and the City Addiction a scary place to be.
+When you’ve ground down the entire box set and snorted it in one, as I have – until Carrie’s inane ramblings have become a running commentary in your now defunct brain – the cringe factors involved in the entire show become null and void.
+Four cliched examples of New York women are lunching, shopping and shagging, but you continue to bum it regardless.
+This, as well as understanding the following factors, make Sex and the City Addiction a scary thing to have.

 - Being at a certain point in the box set is a state of being.